samrocketman/gitlab-mirrors/docs/management.md

 repository.
 See the [`git-svn(1)`][git-svn-man] man page under `init` COMMAND options for available values which can be set.

+### No Remote repository mirroring

+    su - gitmirror
+    cd gitlab-mirrors
+    ./add_mirror --git --project-name someproject --mirror git@server:repo.git --no-remote

+By using the `--no-remote` option repositories on the internet can be mirrored locally on disk.
+It does not attempt to reach out to gitlab at all.

 ## List all known mirrors

 See also `./ls-mirrors.sh --help`.